kgeok/Base-Number-Converter-Utility/README.md

 Flags:

--o to convert to Octal <br/>
+-do to convert Decimal to Octal <br/>

--b to convert to Binary
+-db to convert Decimal to Binary <br/>

+-bd to convert Binary to Decimal <br/>

 Example: